 Bring a Play

-The OSO is looking for new, untested or developing pieces of theatre for Dispatches, our inaugural scratch writing night, taking place on Thursday the 15th of March.
+The OSO is looking for new, untested or developing pieces of theatre for Dispatches, our scratch writing night..
 A 56-seat black-box theatre, we’re committed to providing an outlet for new or developing voices in British playwriting – comic or serious, experimental or classic, all submissions are welcome.
 If you’re a pre-existing company who’ve already chosen their actors and director, great!
 If you’re a lone writer without someone to perform your piece, we’ll help you find the right cast and director.

-Submitted scripts should be emailed to firstname.lastname@example.org with the subject line ‘Dispatches Submission’.
-There are a few guidelines to follow for the competition:
+There are a few guidelines to follow for submissions:

 - Scripts should have minimal technical (lighting, sound, props and set) requirements – anything more should be included in the email